 - Brief explanation of your background (education, training, experience) as it pertains to the courses you listed above.

-- Please give us a sense of the minimum contracted pay you are seeking (we pay a predetermined rate per student, so this figure is only to help us assess if we have enough contract work to offer, not for negotiation purposes).
+- Please give us a sense of the minimum pay you are seeking (so we may assess if we have enough work to meet your needs).

 - Please let us know your time zone and which days per week you can consider regularly teaching a class between 8 am and 3 pm US ET.